18F/join.tts.gsa.gov/positions/CoE-Data-Analytics-Modernization-Lead.md

 # headings are how the site builder knows what the data is.
 For the rest of the
 # frontmatter, please be careful not to delete the headings!
 #🔻🔻🔻🔻🔻
-title: "Centers of Excellence: Data & Analytics Modernization Lead"
+title: "Centers of Excellence: Data & Analytics Modernization Lead GS15"

 # Put the opening and closing dates of your posting here, if you have them.
 The
 # values you set here will be turned into user-friendly text in other parts of